 'Life Mounds' by Charles Jencks at Jupiter Artland

 Open from May - September, Jupiter Artland is a wonderful green space located just outside the city centre.
-Pre-book your slot and enjoy a walk through the trees in this scenic spot and see the works of art that are installed throughout the gardens.
+Pre-book your slot and enjoy hidden walks through the trees in this scenic spot and see the works of art that are installed throughout the gardens.

 2. Edinburgh Gin Distillery